Persona 5: Gameplay

 As with previous entries in the series, the game uses a turn-based combat system.
-Battles can be initiated when the party runs into an enemy, or they can launch a surprise attack known as an "Ambush" and gain an advantage in battle.
-In battle, the party has access to melee and ranged weapons, in addition to being able to summon Personas.
-Personas are manifestations of the main characters' inner psyche and used mainly for special attacks.
-If a character strikes an enemy's weakness, they knock the enemy down and are awarded an additional turn known as a "1 More".
-If all enemies are knocked down, a "Hold Up" is triggered.
-During one, the party can launch a devastating "All-Out Attack", demand money or items, or enter a negotiation.
-Negotiation allows Joker to win the selected Shadow over to their side to become a new Persona, though they can only be persuaded to join if Joker is their level or higher.
-Similar to previous entries, party members can be knocked out, and if the main character is knocked out, the game ends.
-At times, if a party member is knocked out, they can be captured by enemy Shadows, and is unable to return to the party if the resultant negotiation fails.
+Battles can be initiated when the party runs into an enemy, or they can launch an ambush and gain an advantage in battle.
+In battle, the party has weapons and can summon Personas: manifestations of the main characters' inner psyche that are used mainly for special attacks.
+If a character strikes an enemy's weakness, they knock the enemy down and are awarded an additional turn.
+If all enemies are knocked down, a "Hold Up" is triggered, during which the party can launch a devastating "All-Out Attack", demand money or items, or convince a selected Shadow to become one of Joker's Personas.
+Party members are knocked out when they lose all of their health points, and the game ends if Joker is knocked out.

 New Personas can be gained from battle through successful negotiation, and different Persona types are represented through different arcana linked to Confidant links.
-Personas can be combined, or "fused", or otherwise further manipulated within the Velvet Room, a realm Joker visits as part of his journey through the story.
-In the Velvet Room, Personas can be fused with "Guillotine" fusion processes, with the resultant Persona inheriting skills and stats from its parents.
-The more skills a Persona has, the more are passed on to the fused Persona.
-How powerful Personas are through fusion depends on how advanced its associated Confidant link is.
-Also, Personas can be sacrificed in various ways, also styled after styles of capital punishment.
-"Hanging" grants a sacrificed Persona's experience points to another chosen Persona, and "Electric Chair" sacrifices one to create a high-end item.
-A Persona can also be sent into "Solitary Confinement", where they undergo intensive training and gain additional skills quicker than normal.
-The number of days a Persona must remain to gain strength lessens based on its arcana strength.
+Personas can be combined, or "fused" within the Velvet Room, a realm Joker visits throughout the story.
+In the Velvet Room, Personas can be fused through the "Guillotine" fusion process, with the resultant Persona inheriting skills and stats from its parents.
+More skills are passed on depending on how many skills a Persona has, and the strength of the resulting Persona depends on how advanced its associated Confidant link is.
+Personas can be sacrificed by "Hanging" to grant experience points to another Persona or by being sent to the "Electric Chair" to create a high-end item.
+A Persona can also be sent into "Solitary Confinement" for multiple days to undergo intensive training and gain additional skills quicker than normal.

-Minor multiplayer elements are incorporated through the "Thieves Guild" feature.
-Similar to the "Vox Populi" system from Persona 4 Golden, players have the option of seeing what activities other players did during any given day.
-Players can send messages to each other, in addition to affecting the Alertness meter in the player's favor, and aiding in battle when a party member is taken hostage by an enemy.
+Minor online social elements are incorporated through the "Thieves Guild" feature, where players can see what activities other players did during any given day or aid other players in the Metaverse.